-Silvia M. Dutchevici, MA, LCSW
+Silvia M. Dutchevici, MA, LCSW is the founder and President of the Critical Therapy Center.

 With more than 10 years experience in social services, non-profit organizations and a passion for psychotherapy, Dutchevici (pronounced ‘doot-*kay*-vitch’) created the Critical Therapy Center in recognition of the need to expand psychoanalytic praxis to include and be mindful of the ways race, class, gender and religion interact with psychological conflicts.

 Silvia has a strong background in psychoanalytic theory and trauma, with particular focus on torture.
-Through the years, dissatisfied with the limits of psychoanalysis, Silvia began incorporating critical pedagogy and liberation psychology in her work with patients, creating “critical therapy”, focusing on issues regarding empowerment and liberation.
+Through the years, dissatisfied with the limits of psychoanalysis, Silvia began incorporating critical pedagogy and liberation psychology in her work with patients, creating critical therapy, focusing on issues regarding empowerment and liberation.
 Critical therapy analyzes the way ideology is present in the clinical hour and believes that psychotherapy requires an interrogation of both the therapist’s and the client’s world view.

 Silvia Dutchevici served as the Executive Director of Queens Pride House and prior to founding the Critical Therapy Center, she was on the staff of Sanctuary for Families, the Arab American Family Support Center, the Ms. Foundation for Women, and the International League for Human Rights.